Nakilon/p5rb/README.md

 ## gem p5rb -- Ruby DSL for p5.js

-It renders an HTML document with <canvas> and the JS boilerplate included.
+It builds an HTML document with the JS boilerplate included.
+It has some built-ins for charting.
-It has some sugar:
+It has some p5.js related sugar, such as:
 * optional `:fill` arg to set color per operation
-It has some built-in math plotting functions.

 TODO:
+* [x] cuprite test Github Action
 * [ ] validate args on Ruby level
 * [ ] plotting library
   * [ ] move plotting from ruby to js level for using client window size